velastechdev/ga_test_2/README.md

 2. **Deploy Production Metabase**: This step involves deploying the serialization saved in the `serialization/` directory to the production Metabase instance.
 The deployment process is automated through GitHub Actions workflows.
 This workflow is triggered when a release of this repository is done.
 The workflow configuration can be found in the `.github/workflows/deploy-metabase-production.yml` file.

 3. **Serialization Test**: This step involves testing the serialization process.
 The test process is automated through GitHub Actions workflows.
-This workflow is triggered when the Deploy Staging Metabase workflow is executed.
+This workflow is triggered every time a pull request is opened.
 The workflow configuration can be found in the `.github/workflows/test-serialization.yml` file.

 ### Workflow Permissions